rdkcentral/firebolt-certification-app/docs/IntentReader.md

 * The sender need not have a pubsub messaging system integrated.
 * Sender can directly send the intent to FCA in the format given [here](#standalone-intent-format)
+* Here, the standalone intent is sent as an argument along with the launch command used to launch FCA (cold launch).
 #### Standalone Intent Format

 <details>